foundry-rs/foundry/README.md

 If you wish to simulate on-chain transactions pass a RPC URL.
 ```

+Run `forge --help` to explore the full list of available subcommands and their usage.

 More documentation can be found in the [forge][foundry-book-forge] section of the Foundry Book.